Become an expert in the legal challenges of digitalisation!

 Programme-specific Admission Requirements

-The programme-specific requirements will be published in October.
+The programme-specific requirements will be published closer to the application period 2022.